 - GM-SAT2 Components

-There are several components of the GM-SAT2 that are all available for free but need to be individually downloaded.
+There are several components of the GM-SAT2 that are all available for free.

 - Evaluation Reports